-Diseases: Halo Viola are not particularly diseasesensitive.
-Watch for Thielaviopsis and Pythium root rots at treat if identified.
+Diseases: Celestial Viola are not particularly diseasesensitive.
+Watch for Thielaviopsis and Pythium root rot and treat if identified.
 Preventative treatments are typically not necessary.

-Problems: Plant collapse
+Problem: Plant collapse

 Causes: Plants grown in saturated media for extended periods of time (Pythium); Rooted cuttings transplanted too deeply